-When it comes to location, the highest average paycheck ($62K per year) can be spotted in Annapolis, Md.; Salisbury, Md. ($58K), the company's headquarter city of Baltimore, Md. (about $51K), and Hagerstown, Md. (around $47K) are the next top-paying cities.
-Cumberland, Md. ranks low on the pay scale — at $47K, it is one of the lowest-paid cities.
-The highest pay by state can be found in Virginia, where salaries average out at $70K annually.
+When it comes to location, the highest average paycheck (about $67K per year) can be spotted in Cumberland, Md.; the company's headquarter city of Baltimore, Md. ($56K), Hagerstown, Md. ($55K), and Maryland, Md. (approximately $54K) are the next top-paying cities.
+High paychecks are not found in Westover, Md.; in fact, at around $34K it is one of the worst-paid cities.

 Years of Experience

 Average pay is $61K annually for those with five to nine years of experience.
 Between the one and five year mark, median pay is $39K per year.
 When we consider tenure, a substantial portion of employees (32 percent) have been working for 10-19 years and make $59K annually on average.

 Nearing the top of the pay scale are Real Estate Appraisers and Assessors, Administrative Officers, and Social Workers; while the first receives the highest median pay at approximately $48K per year, the other salaries come in at about $48K and $43K, respectively.